sabbir-rupom/php-mvc/README.md

 * After finishing all above steps, run the website project from browser [ http://localhost/php-mvc/public , or http://virtual-host.local ]

 #### This project is entirely based on study purpose for advanced PHP programming.
 Feel free to browse project codes and play around with it.

+If you liked my approach, don't forget to give a star rating to this project repository.